Amina Sato: AKB48

 Sato joined the Japanese idol group AKB48 as a 4th generation trainee.
-In April 2008 she was promoted to Team A. In the first AKB48 general election in 2009, she placed eighth overall and was part of the group's A-side single.
+In April 2008 she was promoted to Team A. In the first AKB48 general election in 2009, she placed eighth overall and was part of the group's A-side single, the historic Iiwake Maybe.

 On August 23, 2009, at an AKB48 concert it was announced that in October she would be transferred from Team A to Team B. The transfer finally came into effect on May 21, 2010.

 In summer 2010 she placed 18th in the second general election, earning a place on the A-side of AKB48's 17th single "Heavy Rotation".
 In the third general election in 2011, she placed 18th, winning a spot on the A-side for the single "Flying Get".

 In December 2011 she passed an audition to voice act in AKB48's animated TV series AKB0048.
 Broadcast from April 2012, it featured her voice as one of the main characters Yūka Ichijō.
 She also participated in the two singles released by the associated pop unit No Name, composed of AKB48 members who were voice acting in the anime series.
 She reprised the role of Yuka in AKB0048s second season.

 In 2012, she placed 21st in AKB48's fourth general election, and performed on the B-side track "Nante Bohemian" as part of Under Girls for the single "Gingham Check".
 In 2013, she placed 33rd on the fifth general election.
 The election rank made her the choreography center of the group Next Girls (formed of those who placed 33 to 48) which performed a B-side track for the single "Koi Suru Fortune Cookie".